wp-plugins/disqus-notify-content-author/readme.txt

 = Does the plugin work with WP versions prior to 3.9? =

-I haven't tested.
-In case you do, would you please report whether or not it does.
+I assume it will work with the same Wordpress versions as the Disqus Comment System which is WP 2.8 and higher.
+Nevertheless, I have not tested support on all versions.
+If you come across a version WP+Disqus version combo with which this plugin doesn't work, could you please report it, thank you :)

 = Does the plugin work with Disqus versions prior to 2.74? =

-Again, I haven't tested.
+I haven't tested.
 Please report in case you try it :)

 == Screenshots ==